 It has published several information papers on vulnerabilities and liveness to help its members and stakeholders understand the challenges and solutions better.

 This workshop will provide the opportunity to meet to real experts in this field and engage in open dialogue about biometrics vulnerabilities.

-Stephanie Schuckers is the Head of the Biometrics Institute Academic Research and Innovation Group (ARIG).
-She is also the Paynter-Krigman Endowed Professor in Engineering Science in the Department of Electrical and Computer Engineering at Clarkson University and serves as the Director of the Center of Identification Technology Research (CITeR), a National Science Foundation Industry/University Cooperative Research Center.
+Stephanie Schuckers is the head of the Biometrics Institute Academic Research and Innovation Group (ARIG).
+She is also the Paynter-Krigman Endowed Professor in Engineering Science in the Department of Electrical and Computer Engineering at Clarkson University and serves as the director of the Center of Identification Technology Research (CITeR), a National Science Foundation Industry/University Cooperative Research Center.

 She received her doctoral degree in Electrical Engineering from The University of Michigan.
-Professor Schuckers research focuses on processing and interpreting signals which arise from the human body.
+Her research focuses on processing and interpreting signals which arise from the human body.
 Her work is funded from various sources, including National Science Foundation, Department of Homeland Security, and private industry, among others.
 She has started her own business, testified for US Congress, and has over 40 journal publications as well as over 60 other academic publications.